GoogleCloudPlatform/community/tutorials/cloud-run-conditional-iam/index.md

 ## Clean up

-To avoid continuing to incur charges to your Google Cloud account, remove the resources used in this tutorial:
+To avoid incurring charges to your Google Cloud account, remove the resources used in this tutorial:

 1. Remove the Cloud Run service: